not-matt/Systematic-LEDs/README.md

 Please go to https://github.com/LedFx/LedFx for the latest in funky lighting!

-Good news! **LedFX is compatable with WLED, and the ESP firmware used by Systematic LEDs AND Scott Lawson's audio-reactive-led-strip.**
+Good news! **LedFx is compatable with WLED, and the ESP firmware used by Systematic LEDs AND Scott Lawson's audio-reactive-led-strip.**

 LedFx couldn't be simpler to get running if you're a WLED user.

- 1 - Download and install from https://ledfx.app
+1. Download and install from https://ledfx.app
- 2 - Run LedFx and your WLED devices will be detected automatically, ready for you to use!
+2. Run LedFx and your WLED devices will be detected automatically, ready for you to use!

-All you have to do is download and install LedFX, add the ESP device(s), and you're good to go :D
+All you have to do is download and install LedFx, add the ESP device(s), and you're good to go :D

 ## Systematic LEDs